FranzKrah/rSymbiota/README.md

 ```

 ## Caveats
-We encountered that portals table output renders coordinate information unreadable.
+We encountered that the table output of some portals truncates the coordinates text.
 We are in contact with the Symbiota portal maintainers to fix this issue.
 We, however, think this affects only small parts of the data avaiable via the portals.
+If only rough coordinates are needed we recommend filling the gaps with Gazeter data.

 ## Meta